Some childhood toys we never expected to be in such high demand. Retro

 Digimon Digivice

-If you have ever owned a Tamagotchi, you may also have come across these Digimon Tamagotchi too!
+If you have ever owned a Tamagotchi, you will also have came across these Digivices too!
 It was the first simulation where you get to play with your friends (especially battle) at the playgrounds during break time!

 Pokemon Trading Cards (Charizard)